learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 Say you walked over to a dry cleaner across the street and asked: "Do you know where the order for table #12 is?"
 In that _context_ the `your_order` variable doesn't make sense.
-Or what if you walked in to the restaurant two weeks later and asked about `your_order`.
+Or what if you walked into the restaurant two weeks later and asked about `your_order`.
 The waiter would be confused.
 Restaurant orders are "scoped" or "exist in a context of" a time and place.